Visiting the Planetarium

 - phoning the booking office on 07 3403 2578.

 The following table shows standard opening hours for The Planetarium.
-You can also find out special opening hours for December 2018 / January 2019.
+You can also find out when the Planetarium is closed, including special closure periods.

-The Planetarium closes on most public holidays.
-These include Christmas Day, Boxing Day, New Year's Day, Australia Day, Easter weekend, Anzac Day and Ekka Day.
+- on most public holidays.
+These include Christmas Day, Boxing Day, New Year's Day, Australia Day, Easter weekend, Anzac Day and Ekka Day

 General entry to the Planetarium is free.
 You need a ticket for Cosmic Skydome shows.